Durenlab/LINGER/README.md

 ```
 ## Documentation

 We provide several tutorials and user guide.
-If you find it useful for your research, please consider citing the LINGER manuscript.
+If you find our tool useful for your research, please consider citing the LINGER manuscript.

 |                           |                           |                           |
 |:-------------------------:|:-------------------------:|:-------------------------:|